 Leg injuries including those to your knee, ankle, and feet can make it difficult to carry out daily activities and hobbies.
 While relatively minor injuries such as strains and sprains might prevent you from working for a bit, more serious leg injuries including amputations can have a devastating effect on life.

-In this article on leg injury compensation claims, we’ll explain how you could be compensated for any suffering you’ve had to deal with because of an accident caused by somebody else.
+In this article on leg injury compensation claims, we’ll explain how you could be compensated for any suffering you’ve had to deal with because of an accident caused by someone else.
 This means you could be entitled to compensation for leg injuries sustained in a road traffic accident, an accident at work, or after slipping in a supermarket amongst other things.

 Our personal injury team can help if you do decide to seek compensation for a leg injury.
 We’ll start by reviewing your claim during an initial consultation.
 Then we’ll explain your options and provide free advice on what steps you could take next.
 If you’d like to proceed, and your claim is suitable, we’ll ask one of our team of personal injury solicitors to talk with you.
 If they agree to take on your case, it’ll be handled on a No Win, No Fee basis.